Cooloola Coastcare

 Science in the Hall is also a part of the Cooloola BioBlitz annually.

-Field trips on land and water and outdoor presentations provide opportunities for education about the environment in situ.
+Field trips and outdoor presentations provide opportunities for education about the environment in situ.

 Dion Dior